qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 * **Konveyor** provides structured, reproducible analysis to guide planning and decision-making—from assessing cloud readiness to detecting technologies and evaluating risks.
 * **OpenRewrite** applies rule-based, semantically accurate refactorings, enabling traceable, CI/CD-compatible code transformations with minimal manual effort.

 Together, they form a complementary toolset: analysis and execution, strategy and implementation, transparency and automation.
-For organizations aiming to future-proof their software landscapes, these tools offer a scalable, open, and well-integrated path to the cloud.
-Free of black-box behavior, but with clear rules, high reusability, and growing community support.
+For organisations aiming to future-proof their software landscapes, these tools offer a scalable, open, and well-integrated path to the cloud.
+Free of black-box behaviour, but with clear rules, high reusability, and growing community support.

-But, the future lies in the combination: Konveyor and OpenRewrite for structured migration, LLMs for creative enhancements, embedded into DevOps processes and cloud-native principles.
-Migration thus becomes not a one-time effort, but a continuous modernization process - scalable, traceable, and automated.
+However, the future lies in the combination: Konveyor and OpenRewrite for structured migration, LLMs for creative enhancements, embedded into DevOps processes and cloud-native principles.
+Migration thus becomes not a one-time effort, but a continuous modernisation process - scalable, traceable, and automated.